 This rule change to the health care operations is to provide helpful clarifications of permissions currently available under HIPAA Privacy.
-This change would add an express exception to the minimum necessary standard of disclosure to, or requests by, HIPAA-covered entities for care coordination and case management.
-It is proposed that it would create an express permission to HIPAA-covered entities to disclose PHI for individual-level care coordination and case management to social services agencies, community-based organizations, home, and community-based service providers, and other third parties that provide health-related services to specific individuals.
-This exception would therefore allow HIPAA-covered entities to disclose PHI without requiring an authorization to a third party that provides health-related services to specific individuals even though the third-party is not a health care provider.
+This change would add an express exception to the minimum necessary standard of disclosure to, or requests by, HIPAA covered entities for care coordination and case management.
+It is proposed that it would create an express permission to HIPAA covered entities to disclose PHI for individual-level care coordination and case management to social services agencies, community base organizations, home and community based service providers and other third parties that provide health related services to specific individuals.
+This exception would therefore allow HIPAA covered entities to disclose PHI without requiring an authorization to a third party that provides health related services to specific individuals even though the third party is not a health care provider.

 Acknowledgment of Notice of Privacy Practice

-The proposed rule change would eliminate the requirement for HIPAA-covered health care providers with direct treatment relationship to an individual to obtain written acknowledgment of receipt of the Notice of Privacy Practices (NPP).
+The proposed rule change would eliminate the requirement for HIPAA covered health care providers with direct treatment relationship to an individual to obtain written acknowledgement of receipt of the Notice of Privacy Practices (NPP).

 Telecommunications Relay Services: